-Welcome to Washington County, Mississippi Genealogy & History Network.
-Our purpose is to provide visitors with free resources for genealogical and / or historical research.
+Welcome to the Washington County Mississippi Genealogy & History Network website providing free information to genealogical and historical researchers.

 Washington County was created January 29, 1827 by an act which recited that "So much of the counties of Yazoo and Warren as lies west of the Yazoo River, beginning on the right bank of said river, where the Choctaw boundary lines strikes the same."